7 Critical Signs That You Should See a Therapist

 If you use social media at all, especially Twitter, then you know it’s not uncommon to joke about hating your life.
 There are tons of memes dedicated to the subject, and pretty much everyone has said it or felt it at some point.
 But think about it seriously: Do you really, genuinely feel unhappy with your life?

-We spoke with Licensed Clinical Social Worker and best-selling author Shannon Thomas, who said that this kind of feeling is a sign we need help.
-Thomas said, “If we catch that our inner dialogue is frequently negative to the point of murmuring thoughts about hating our lives, it is definitely time to sit down with a therapist.
+Licensed clinical social worker and best-selling author Shannon Thomas, says that this kind of feeling is a sign we need help.
+Thomas adds, “If we catch that our inner dialogue is frequently negative to the point of murmuring thoughts about hating our lives, it is definitely time to sit down with a therapist.
 Chronic negative inner thoughts can be a sign of depression.”

 5. You need a drink to relax.

-This one is easy to blow off as no big deal — alcohol helps people relax, and most of us drink it because we want to feel calm.
+This one is easy to blow off as no big deal—alcohol helps people relax, and most of us drink it because we want to feel calm.
 It’s fine to do this once in a while, but if you find that you’re reaching for a glass of wine every single night, and you can’t feel good without it, that’s a problem.
-Thomas said, “Finding stress relief by indulging in daily evening drinking is a red flag that we may not have the right coping skills to manage all the pressures coming at us.”
+Thomas says, “Finding stress relief by indulging in daily evening drinking is a red flag that we may not have the right coping skills to manage all the pressures coming at us.”

 6. You have triggers quite often.